felicitia/PALOMA/README.md

 ### Summary
 Reducing network latency in mobile applications is an effective way of improving the mobile user experience and has tangible economic benefits.
-This paper presents PALOMA, a novel clientcentric technique for reducing the network latency by prefetching HTTP requests in Android apps.
+This paper presents PALOMA, a novel client-centric technique for reducing the network latency by prefetching HTTP requests in Android apps.
 Our work leverages string analysis and callback control-flow analysis to automatically instrument